python/cpython/Doc/extending/extending.rst

 function.
 The C function always has two arguments, conventionally named *self* and *args*.

-The *self* argument points to the module object for module-level functions;
-for a method it would point to the object instance.
+For module functions, the *self* argument is *NULL* or a pointer selected while initializing the module (see :c:func:`Py_InitModule4`).
+For a method, it would point to the object instance.

 The *args* argument will be a pointer to a Python tuple object containing the arguments.
 Each item of the tuple corresponds to an argument in the call's